kavonrtep/bioinformatics/shell_introduction.md

 - A shell is a program whose primary purpose is to read commands and run other programs
 - Automating repetitive tasks, access networked machines."
 - The shell's main disadvantages - primarily textual nature, cryptic its commands and operation
+- There are many Unix shells implementations - **bash**, zsh, csh, tcsh, ..
+- Bash is widely used and used in examples

 ---